 Add a little luxury to the bath with these moisturizing cocoa butter bath melts.
 They are made with ingredients so natural that you could eat them, and you might just want to!
-The cocoa, coconut, lavender aroma makes my mouth water for what is essentially a truffle.
-These truffles are best used in the bath, however, as the silky soft oils melt in the warm water and soak into your skin.
+The aroma of cocoa, coconut, and lavender makes my mouth water for what is essentially a gourmet truffle.
+These truffles, however, are best used in the bath, as the silky soft oils melt in the warm water and soak into your skin, leaving it moisturized and soft.

+When my skin is feeling dry, these bath melts are the first thing I reach for.
 Cocoa butter is hydrating and soothing for your skin.
-At room temperature it is a solid but as you add it to a hot bath it melts and the oil disperses into the water and absorbs into your skin.
+At room temperature it is solid but as you add it to a hot bath it melts and the oil disperses into the water and absorbs into your skin while you soak.

-If you are looking for a way to pamper yourself, or know of someone who could use some pampering, then make up a batch of these luxurious bath melts and turn a hot bath into a heavenly treat.
+If you are looking for a way to inject a little more self-care into your routine or know of someone who could use some pampering, then make up a batch of these luxurious bath melts and turn a hot bath into a heavenly treat.

 Makes 12 bath melts